 (HEAD GEEK’S NOTE: This is a slightly re-edited post from my initial reactions to watching Suicide Squad five years ago.
 With the The Suicide Squad coming out this week, I wanted to revisit the first movie and watched it last night.
 It was the first time I had seen it since going to the theater.
 My views on the film really haven’t changed all that much after seeing it again, so it’s time to re-up the original post.)

-The newest volume of the the new DC Comics Cinematic Universe was expected to be a mess, then after a series of reshoots, there were high hopes.
+The latest installment of the the new DC Comics Extended Universe was expected to be a mess, then after a series of reshoots, there were high hopes.
 But those didn’t last long once the movie was released, even though it still did well at the box office.
 But was it really any good?

 The short answer is that I enjoyed it, and that’s really all that matters to me.
 The rest of it is all pretty unimportant.

 The SUICIDE SQUAD is a DC Comics group of supervillains brought together by government agent Amanda Waller to do off-the-books jobs for the country’s national security.
 The group as we know it today was created by John Ostrander in 1987 and has frequently been the subject of comics and other media.
 It’s a great concept, a group of bad guys forced to work together to do some good.
 I say “forced” since Waller has a device implanted on Squad members that would kill them if they disobey.
 Not dying is usually a good motivation.

 The cinematic version of the Squad has the same general origins as the comic book group: bad guys brought together to defend the country against metahumans – the DC Comics term for superheroes – inspired by the fear that the new Cinematic Superman could have been a force for evil instead of good.
 Of course, bringing together a group of violent criminals, sociopaths and psychopaths might not be the best way to form a line of defense.